Hi everyone,

 - the

-operator is already riddled with edge cases and complexity,
+==operator is already riddled with edge cases and complexity,

 and it is overall advisable to stay away from it - comparison of value objects already works correctly with

-(if we
+==(if we

-) - the suggested approach is to add more interface-less reserved/magic
+don't consider edge cases like'0.' == '0.0') - the suggested approach is to add more interface-less reserved/magic

-class would have solved this much more
+methods: anEqand anOrdclass would have solved this much more

 elegantly and with clear type declarations that can be re-used in userland.

-instead. - It would also be much clearer to enforce that
+With this patch, we have to rely onmethod_exists()instead. - It would also be much clearer to enforce that

-Ord extends Eq
+Ord extends Eq, rather

 than adding implicit "sorting implies equality" rules - "the methods are not restricted to instances of the same class" - this